Appendix: Syntax Reference

 Notes:

-- Avoid reserved characters in unquoted keys/strings; use double quotes for complex content.
+- Avoid including whitespace and reserved symbols in unquoted keys and strings; use double quotes for complex content.

 =